MasterJ93/ATProtoKit/Sources/ATProtoKit/ATProtoKit.docc/Utilities/ATLinkBuilderProtocol.md

 }
 ```

-You can then create a post as normal using ``createPostRecord(text:inlineFacets:locales:replyTo:embed:labels:tags:creationDate:recordKey:shouldValidate:swapCommit:)``.
+You can then create a post as normal using ``ATProtoBluesky/createPostRecord(text:inlineFacets:locales:replyTo:embed:labels:tags:creationDate:recordKey:shouldValidate:swapCommit:)``.

 The mthod will automatically take the first link it detects and use it as the external website card.